 Watch out for serious side effects

 Do read the potential side effect of the antibiotics that your physician prescribed you.Let your doctor know if you develop diarrhea or vomiting.

-Since 2016 FDA does not recommend prescribing Cipro for uncomplicated UTIs, but too many physicians just do what they are used to do.
-Make sure you are your own advocate!
+Since 2016 FDA does not recommend prescribing Cipro for uncomplicated UTIs, but too many physicians still do not know.
+Make sure you are your own advocate.

 Take NAC supplements

 If you are suffering from recurrent UTIs, learn about fighting microbial biofilms.
 Some naturopathic doctors use NAC supplements in hope to help destroy the slime that bacteria produce to hide from antibiotics and your immune system’s response.

 Currently, there is no information about D-Mannose interaction with antibiotics or any other drugs.

 If you are considering to boost your antibiotic treatment, I’d give D-Mannose a try.
 After all, D-Mannose is simply a sugar.

 What type of antibiotics have you tried?
 Leave me a comment, join our Facebook group.
 I’d love to hear from you.

 - 7 Unexpected Facts About Vaginal Discharge And UTI